JonsPool/Poolvarme/README.md

 #### deviceName (default `Shelly`)

-The value of this variable will be included in the Telegram message in order to identify the sender.
+The value of this variable is included in the Telegram message in order to identify the sender.
-Especially useful when you run the script on several Shellies and want to know which one send which message.
+Especially useful when you run the script on several Shellies and want to know which one sent which message.

 #### sendSchedule (default `true`)

-If true, the script will send a Telegram message whenever a calculation run has finished successfully.
+If true, the script sends a Telegram message whenever a calculation run has finished successfully.

 #### sendPowerOn (default `true`)

-If true, the script will send a Telegram message when power output is switched on by the script.
+If true, the script sends a Telegram message when power output is switched on by the script.

 #### sendPowerOff (default `true`)

-If true, the script will send a Telegram message when power output is switched off by the script.
+If true, the script sends a Telegram message when power output is switched off by the script.

 ## FAQ